Desire discrepancy: Reasons for gender differences

-Women's sexual desire is seen to be much weaker than men's, with sexual urges portraying to be less strong than men's sexual urges.
+Women's sexual desire has historically been seen to be much weaker than men's, with sexual urges portraying to be less strong than men's sexual urges.
 Reasons for women's low sexual desire may be due to the understanding that sexual intercourse leads to pregnancy.
 Engaging in sexual intercourse requires a woman to invest 9 months in pregnancy, whereas a male's investment is based solely on how much time he wishes to commit to the partner.
 Thus, there are differential costs to engage in sexual activity which can affect a woman's sexual desire.

 Another reason why women are more likely to have low sexual desire and less sexual activity compared to men may be because when enduring in copulation with a male, women's experience of achieving an orgasm is low.
-Therefore, a females gratification for sexual intercourse may be lower than a males, where a male is able to enjoy sex consistently compared to a female, signifying why males sexual desire is usually higher.
+Therefore, a females gratification for sexual intercourse may be lower than a males, where a male is able to enjoy sex consistently compared to a female, signifying why average sexual desire is usually higher.

 Another reason for this difference may be due to differences in levels of testosterone between men and women.
 Males possess significantly higher levels of testosterone levels in comparison to females.
 Studies have shown the importance of testosterone levels and its effect on sexual desire.
 For example, female-to-male transgender were administered with testosterone and reportedly experienced higher levels of sexual arousal and desire.
 The opposite occurred for male-to-female transgender people who received androgen deprivation (antiandrogens), who reportedly experienced a decrease in sexual desire.
 Even so, a study looked at women who had their ovaries removed.
 The females received high doses of testosterone as a treatment therapy.
 There were increased levels of sexual motivation, sexual fantasies, masturbation, as well as reports of increased sexual intercourse with the testosterone treatment.
+Nevertheless, studies do not find a clear link between testosterone concentration and sexual desire in premenopausal females with normal ovarian function.